Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #70

 Oftentimes in life, a belief in the inherent goodness of things is required of one for them to be at ease with proceeding forward in however which way.
-Goodness, predominantly relative in relation between some of all and preference as one, of a passing threshold is required for the continuing use of any media not immediately necessary for prolonging life.
-Tact of immediacy loses direction to the varying trials under the same aims of adversary, the strength and speed and vitality lost through fretful effort to collapse nonetheless, an example of the necessity of patience.
+Goodness, relative in relation between some of all and preference as one, of a passing threshold is required for the continuing use of any media not immediately necessary for prolonging life.
+Tact of immediacy loses direction to the varying trials from the adversary with the same aims, the strength and speed and vitality lost through fretful effort to collapse nonetheless, an example of the necessity of patience.
+Those that desire to participate in a media sacrifice clarity, that is, the notions of non-contradicting relation to one another, for relations to the content of that media's objects.
+Clarity in statement and action does blur the recognition of a media with more than one end into a mass of homogenous anatomy.